NickTheBit/Tent/README.md

 * mozzilla web thing

 ## Warning
-The display `doesn't work` unless the TFT library is modified
+* The display `doesn't work` unless the TFT library is modified
+* Filesystem updates need to be executed seperatly command is: `platformio -t uploadfs`